wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= 3.0 =
+- Updated the swedish langauge translation

 = 2.2.9 =
 - Added a new feature to customize the password reset email.
 - Added a new feature to customize the admin notification email address.